gu-fan/riv.vim/doc/riv.rst

 * ``:RivScratchView`` ``<C-E>cv``
   View Scratch index.

   The index is auto created.
-Seperate scratches by years and month
+Separate scratches by years and month

   You can change the month name using '_`g:riv_month_names`'.

-  default is:
+  Default is:

       ``January,February,March,April,May,June,July,August,September,October,November,December``